QingTian1927/Coursera-QuizEX/PRIVACY_POLICY.md

 ## Permissions

 - The extension uses the following permissions only to enable its core functionality:
   - **activeTab**: To interact with the current Coursera page for quiz extraction.
-  - **Scripting**: To extract visible questions and answers from supported pages.
   - **Storage**: To temporarily store quiz content and user preferences before download.
 - These permissions **do not allow access to any data beyond what you see on the page**.